 7. Amazon Sword (Echinodorus Bleheri)

-I genuinely hope you were not getting tired of all these stem-plants.
+I genuinely hope you were not getting tired of all these stem-plants, because these bright green leaves are absolutely stunning.
 It’s just that they tend to grow really quickly.
 However, another plant that can not be absent from this list is the well-known Amazon Sword or “Echinodorus Bleheri”.
 It’s a plant that’s often used as a background plant in larger aquariums because they can reach to be pretty tall.
-Up to 20 inch/50 cm is not uncommon.
+Up to 20 inch/50 cm is not uncommon, and these fast growth rates are normal, especially when provided with a nutrient-rich substrate.

 I’ve used it in the past to cover my filter intake and heater, which is a great application.